Dili International Film Festival (DIFF), is back in 2021 for its third edition.

 “Local” applicants can submit their material in-person, in Dili, Timor-Leste, or through file sharing platforms, such as wetransfer or dropbox.

-All categories that receive 3 or more submissions will have a prize awarded to them.
-Prizes are subject to sponsorship and will be confirmed closer to the festival.
+All categories that receive 3 or more submissions will have a winner's certificate awarded to them.

 Applicants accept that they will receive no payment for their submitted materials.